carljmosca/TypeScriptDevcontainerDemo/README.md

 npm install react-router-dom
 ```

-Modify the vite.confit.ts to include a server section after the plugins section.
+Modify the vite.config.ts to include a server section after the plugins section.

 ```
   server: {